fj1/faux-redux/README.md

 🔶 In review:

-  * The Provider allows the store to be available via context, and connect wraps the Greeting component with an HOC.
+  * The Provider allows the store to be available via context.

+  * Connect wraps the Greeting component with an HOC.
 Connect also gives mapStateToProps and mapDispatchToProps to the Greeting component.

   * At first, the store is initialized with the action `__FAUX_REDUX_INIT__`.
 Since there is no state yet, the default name is Spock.